Evangelical Church in Germany: Name

 Etymologically, the German word evangelisch means "of the Gospel", denoting a Reformation emphasis on sola scriptura, "by scripture alone".
 Martin Luther encouraged the use of this term alongside Christian.

-The German term evangelisch corresponds to the broad English category of Protestant rather than to the narrower evangelical movement (in German called evangelikal), a subset of Protestantism distinct from the mainline.
-English speaking churches such as the Evangelical Lutheran Church in America and Evangelical Lutheran Church in Canada likewise retain this use of the term.
+The German term evangelisch corresponds to the broad English category of Protestant rather than to the narrower term evangelical, a subset of Protestantism distinct from mainline Protestantism.
+Accordingly, the Church uses the name Protestant Church in Germany in English.

 History

 Front page of the Peace of Augsburg, which laid the legal groundwork for two co-existing religious confessions (Catholicism and Lutheranism) in the German-speaking states of the Holy Roman Empire.

 From the Peace of Augsburg in 1555 to the end of the First World War and the collapse of the German Empire, some Protestant churches were state churches.
 Each Landeskirche (state or regional church) was the official church of one of the states of Germany, while the respective ruler was the church's formal head (e.g. the King of Prussia headed the Evangelical Church of Prussia's older Provinces as supreme governor), similar to the British monarch's role as the Supreme Governor of the Church of England.

 This changed somewhat with growing religious freedom in the 19th century, especially in the republican states of Bremen, Frankfurt (1857), Lübeck, and Hamburg (1860).
-The greatest change came after the German Revolution, with the formation of the Weimar Republic and the abdication of the princes of the German states.
+The greatest change came after the German revolution of 1918–1919, with the formation of the Weimar Republic and the abdication of the princes of the German states.
 The system of state churches disappeared with the Weimar Constitution (1919), which brought about disestablishment by the separation of church and state, and there was a desire for the Protestant churches to merge.
 In fact, a merger was permanently under discussion but never materialised due to strong regional self-confidence and traditions as well as the denominational fragmentation into Lutheran, Reformed, and United and uniting churches.

 During the Revolution, when the old church governments lost power, the People's Church Union (Volkskirchenbund) was formed and advocated unification without respect to theological tradition and also increasing input from laymen.
 However, the People's Church Union quickly split along territorial lines after the churches' relationship with the new governments improved.

 It was realised that one mainstream Protestant church for all of Germany was impossible and that any union would need a federal model.
 The churches met in Dresden in 1919 and created a plan for federation, and this plan was adopted in 1921 at Stuttgart.
 Then in 1922 the then 28 territorially defined Protestant churches founded the German Evangelical Church Confederation (Deutscher Evangelischer Kirchenbund, DEK).
 At the time, the federation was the largest Protestant church federation in Europe with around 40 million members.
 Because it was a federation of independent bodies, the Church Union's work was limited to foreign missions and relations with Protestant churches outside Germany, especially German Protestants in other countries.